DevanshSK/MNTN-parallax-website/README.md

-## Build A Responsive Adventures Website With HTML, CSS, and JavaScript
+## Responsive Adventures Website With HTML, CSS, and JavaScript

 > This is a website of an adventure brand named MNTN